Chromoprotein/Wardrobe-App-Full-Stack/node-practice-frontend/README.md

 To do list

 User experience things:
-- prevent double button clicks
 - Restrictions on image size
-- Show only relevant subcategories in the form
+- Reduce the amount of mandatory input

 Features:
 - Generate outfits